sinfu98android/Industrial-Batching-Plant-Automation/README.md

 # Orchestrix---BatchingPlant
 A lightweight industrial orchestration module for batching automation, real-time analytics, and direct PLC integration.
-Designed for high-speed, low-latency environments without requiring middleware servers or OPC bridges.
+Designed for high-speed, low-latency environments without requiring middleware servers or OPC bridges.<br>
+Built Orchestrix framework from scratch.
+Collaborated with machine manufacturer to implement and commission a fully functional batching plant system<br>

 ### 🏗 System Architecture